cjie888/django-toollib/code.md

 * Add captcha to the INSTALLED_APPS in your settings.py

 * Run python manage.py syncdb (or python manage.py migrate if you are managing databae migrations via South) to create the required database tables
+Note: If in windows, you should install PIL 1.1.7, http://www.pythonware.com/products/pil/.

 ### Adding to a Form
 Using a VerificationCodeField is quite straight-forward: